-Walter W. Bettinger II, 53, has been President and Chief Executive Officer of The Charles Schwab Corporation since October 2008.
+Walter W. Bettinger II, 56, has been President and Chief Executive Officer of The Charles Schwab Corporation since October 2008.
 Concurrent with his appointment, he was named to the Board of Directors of The Charles Schwab Corporation.

-In addition, Bettinger serves on the Board of Directors of Charles Schwab & Co., Inc. and Charles Schwab Bank, and as a trustee of The Charles Schwab Family of Funds (Mutual Funds), Schwab Investments, Schwab Strategic Trust (ETF Funds), Schwab Capital Trust and Schwab Annuity Portfolios, all registered investment companies.
+In addition, Bettinger serves on the Board of Directors of Charles Schwab & Co., Inc. and Charles Schwab Bank, and as Chairman of The Board of Trustees for the Schwab managed mutual funds and exchange traded funds.
 Prior to assuming his current role, he was most recently President and Chief Operating Officer of The Charles Schwab Corporation.

-- $2.40 trillion in client assets
+$2.95 trillion in client assets

-- More than 7,000 independent investment advisors
+More than 7,000 independent investment advisors

-Bettinger's duties include leading the development of strategies and services that assist millions of people worldwide in their efforts to save and invest – either directly, with the help of an independent investment advisor or through a company-sponsored retirement or benefit plan.
+Bettinger's duties include leading the development of strategies and services that assist millions of people worldwide in their efforts to save and invest – either directly, with the help of an independent investment advisor, or through a company-sponsored retirement or benefit plan.

 In 1983, at the age of 22, Bettinger founded The Hampton Company, a provider of retirement plan services to corporations and their employees.
 The Charles Schwab Corporation acquired Hampton in 1995.

 In addition to his professional duties, Bettinger is active in numerous charitable and philanthropic efforts.
 He and his wife, Teri, are founders of the Walt & Teri Bettinger Foundation and the parents of five children.